ExKcir/Earth2Scripts/English/E2Multitool/readme.md

 #### V32.0:
 - Added style switching function<br>
-- Added a new style: "E2 like (By THEMEGA)".
+- Added a new style: "E2 like style(By THEMEGA)".
 Style made by THEMEGA<br>
 - Selected function button has now colored background in functions menu<br>
 - Design is now more responsive  (e.g. zoom should be no longer break the design)<br>
 - Code optimizations (CSS)